 Lincoln cars and SUVs excel in the high-tech feature aspect and regularly get good safety scores.
 However, because the brand shares many parts with Ford, it’s natural that the cars wouldn’t be as reliable as some other luxury automakers’ lineups are.

-In this guide, we go in-depth into the Lincoln brand so you know what to expect.
-We also break down the top complaints and discuss some of the models you might want to consider.
+In this guide, I go in depth into the Lincoln brand so you know what to expect.
+I also break down the top complaints and discuss some of the models you might want to consider.

 Are Lincolns Good Cars?

 Plus, the newer models come jam-packed with the latest advanced safety features for even more peace of mind.
 With the Ford MyKey system included, you can also set driving parameters for your teenager.

 However, not all of the engines are disappointing.
 If you do your research, you can find reliable options among the others.

 For most years, Lincoln cars haven’t been known for rusting.
 However, it seems that some of the 2011-2016 Lincoln models suffered from premature corrosion.